 The Scandinavian people are well known for their notorious ancestors, the Vikings.
 If you are interested in learning more about this powerful and fearless tribe, one of the most exciting things to do in Oslo is going to The Viking Ship Museum.
 Located in Bygdøy, the Viking Ship Museum is a part of the Museum of Cultural History.

 If you go to this one of the most popular Oslo points of interest, you will be able to see three Viking ships on display.
-Those ships are Oseberg ship, Gokstad ship, and Tune ship.
+Those ships are the Oseberg ship, Gokstad ship, and Tune ship.
 The most impressive ship would be the Oseberg ship.

 The archeologists were able to retrieve the whole ship from the most massive ship burial in the world.
-Besides Viking ships, there are many other engaging artifacts in this Oslo museum displays, such as horse cart, sled, carving, buckets, and many more, giving us a clearer picture on how this tribe lived their lives back then.
+Besides Viking ships, there are many other engaging artifacts in this Oslo museum displays, such as horse cart, sled, carving, buckets, and many more, giving us a clearer picture of how this tribe lived their lives back then.

 Dash Through The Snow